An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

 \subsection{Sketch of the proof}

 We explain the procedure we use to construct the example in the particular case of the linear problem.
 The linear problem consists of multi-valued functions $u$ which vanish at the boundary of a certain domain.
+We will work with multivalued functions, understood as in \cite{Alm} and \cite{DS1}.

 \begin{assumption}[Linear Problem] Given a Dir-minimizing function $u \in W^{1,2}(\Omega,A_{Q}(\RR^n))$ for an open set $\Omega \subset \RR^m$.
 The boundary linear problem consists of functions $u$ such that $u \res \partial \Omega \cap \bB_1=Q\a{0}$. \end{assumption}